AsaCooperStickland/Spike_And_Slab/README.md

 ![Five Adam runs](https://github.com/AsaCooperStickland/Spike_And_Slab/blob/master/figures/formulation.gif)

-The 1,2,...,m here are differnt target variables, so in my project they're the different microbes.
+The 1,2,...,m here are different target variables, so in my project they're the different microbes.
 In traditional linear regression this would mean the weights against each microbe would be completely independent (even if they were all weights for e.g. charge).
 But spike and slab allows them to be grouped together.
 Another thing you can do here is if you have some domain expertise and think it's likely that, say, number of red balloons, and number of green balloons will jointly relevant or irrelevant to party enjoyment, you can put that into your prior.
 But I concentrate on the case where you have multiple target variables.